Rigidity of high dimensional graph manifolds: The universal cover of as a tree of spaces

 If $x,y\in C$, we denote by $d_B (x,y)$ the distance (with respect to the path metric of $B$) between $\pi_B(x)$ and $\pi_B (y)$, and by $d_F(x,y)$ the distance between $\pi_F(x)$ and $\pi_F(y)$ (so by construction $d_C^2=d_B^2+d_F^2$).

 If $(\tilM,p,T)$ is the tree of spaces described in Corollary~\ref{treeofspaces:cor}, we refer to $T$ as to the \emph{Bass-Serre tree} of $\pi_1 (M)$ (with respect to the isomorphism $\pi_1 (M)\cong\pi_1 (\mathcal{G}_M)$, or to the decomposition of $M$ into the $V_i$'s).
 The action of $\pi_1 (M)$ on $\tilM$ induces an action of $\pi_1 (M)$ on $T$.
 By the very definitions, (every conjugate of) the fundamental group of a piece (resp.~of a paired boundary component of a piece) coincides with the stabilizer of a vertex (resp.~of an edge) of $T$, and vice versa.
+Also recall that the fiber subgroup is normal (even central) in the fundamental group of a piece, so it is well-defined as a subgroup of a vertex stabilizer.

+\begin{lemma} Let $M$ be an (extended) graph manifold and let $T$ be the Bass-Serre tree corresponding to the decomposition of $M$ into pieces.
+Also set $G=\pi_1(M)$, and for every vertex $v$ (resp.~edge $e$) of $T$ denote by $G_v$ (resp.~$G_e$) the stabilizer of $v$ (resp.~$e$) in $G$. \begin{enumerate} \item If $v$ is a vertex of $T$, then $v$ is the unique vertex fixed by $G_v$. \item Let $W_1,W_2$ be distinct walls of $\widetilde{M}$, and let $v$ be a vertex of $T$ such that any path joining $W_1$ with $W_2$ must intersect the chamber corresponding to $v$.
+If $g\in G$ is such that $g(W_i)=W_i$ for $i=1,2$, then $g$ belongs to the fiber subgroup of $G_v$. \item Let $W$ be a wall of $\widetilde{M}$, and denote by $H$ the (set-wise) stabilizer of $W$ in $G$.
+Then $W$ is the unique wall which is stabilized by $H$. \end{enumerate} \end{lemma} \begin{proof} (1): If $G_v$ fixes another vertex $v'\neq v$, then it fixes an edge $e$ exiting from $v$.
+This implies that $G_v$ is contained in the stabilizer of an edge, which is clearly impossible since edge stabilizers are abelian.